How dash cam footage can help with personal injury claims

 In today’s world, where we rely heavily on cameras and video footage, such as Ring doorbells and home CCTV, to make us feel safe, it’s no surprise that dash cams are becoming increasingly popular.
 In fact, according to research by What Car in 2020, it’s estimated that around a quarter of UK drivers have a dash cam fitted in their car or motorcycle.

-However, dash cams are not only beneficial for the everyday driver needing back up in the event of an accident or even a ‘crash for cash’ incident; commercial vehicle companies are increasingly installing them as a way of keeping their employees safe and to protect their business in the event of a claim.
+However, dash cams are not only beneficial for the everyday driver needing backup in the event of an accident or even a ‘crash for cash’ incident; commercial vehicle companies are increasingly installing them as a way of keeping their employees safe and protecting their business in the event of a claim.

 Can dash cam footage be used in personal injury claims?